How to Transition to Retirement

 Prepare for a Lifestyle Change

-If you and your spouse are used to having your own workday routines, the thought of being together full time can be a big change.
-For some, retirement provides the exciting opportunity to do things together you haven't had time for in the past.
+If you have a partner and the two of you are used to having your own workday routines, the thought of being together more can be a big change.
+Depending on whether both or one of you have typically worked, and how that is changing, you may be looking forward to doing more things together you haven't had time for in the past.

 Maintain Your Emotional Health

 Retirement can mean a loss of the social interactions with co-workers, vendors and clients.
-Life can become lonely without this.
+Life can become lonely without these interactions.
 Even if you have a large family or many friends, you will likely not see these people on a daily basis.
 Think through how you'll replace these social interactions.
-Again, maybe volunteering or a part-time job is the answer.
-This could include helping those who are less fortunate, being a tour guide in your city or becoming a greeter at Walmart.
+Maybe volunteering, a hobby or a part-time job is the answer.

 There has been a lot written about the financial aspects of saving for retirement and making your money last for your lifetime.
 But much less is written about the social and emotional aspects of the transition into retirement.
 Be sure not to ignore this aspect of retirement and do your best to plan for it.
 It's going to be great.